Skip to main content

 Customizable AI disclaimer

 LLM-generated content can be inaccurate.
 To help organizations meet compliance and end-user transparency requirements, Atoti Intelligence now returns a disclaimer with every AI response, displayed in the UI alongside the answer.
-A default disclaimer is used when none is configured, and the text can be tailored per deployment.See Customize the AI disclaimer.
+A default disclaimer is used when none is configured, and the text can be tailored per deployment.See Set up a custom disclaimer in Java or in Python.

 MCP credentials page